What is Power of Attorney?

 There are two ways of giving a POA from abroad.
 These are;

 - After you make an appointment over the internet, you can go to the Turkish consulate in your country and give a POA, the process is exactly as described above for POA given from within Turkey.
 Then you mail it to your proxy in Turkey.Some European countries have a Turkish consulate in more than one city.
 In Middle Eastern countries there may be a Turkish consulate respectively embassy in their capital cities.

 - This second option works only for the countries that have an apostille agreement with Turkey.
-You can go to a notary office in your country to issue a POA, then you take your POA to a competent authority, district governorate, municipality, etc. to make apostille.
-Afterwards, you post the documents to Turkey, the documents must be taken to a notary office in Turkey for notarized translations, the critical point is some POA's are valid only with photos.
-Please ask your local notary to add your picture on this POA as demanded.
+You can go to a notary office in your country to issue a POA, then you take your POA to a competent authority, district governorate, municipality, etc. to make an apostille.
+Afterwards, you post the documents to Turkey, and the documents must be taken to a notary office in Turkey for notarized translations, the critical point is some POAs are valid only with photos.
+Please ask your local notary to add your picture to this POA as demanded.